 All enrolled students are provided a University email address.
 Students are responsible for checking their email on a daily basis.
 Failure to check email, errors in forwarding University email to another address, and returned email due to mailbox full or user unknown will not excuse a student from missing announcements or deadlines.

-3.6 TUITION FEES FOR ACADEMIC YEAR 2021 - 2022
+3.6 TUITION FEES FOR ACADEMIC YEAR 2025 - 2026

 Please refer to the breakdown of tuition fees for both our Masters and Doctoral programmes.
+Excluding 5% VAT charges.